pi314/ascii_frame/README.rst

        '|| YATTA ||',
        '++=======++']

-    + Note that if every corner must has same width with its neighbor edges
+    + Note that every corner must has same width with its neighbor edges

   - Fancy frame: